frugbug/sd-nodes-fj/README.md

 ### Base Material (Extra)
 A modified base material node with some extra shader inputs, plus a preset for my own custom "clay" material I like to start with.

+### Pixel Index
+Outputs the index of each pixel as an integer, with options to order X-first or Y-first.

 ### Empty Hald CLUT
 Generates a blank/empty/plain/unmodified Hald CLUT.